Thailand

 The Central Bank of Thailand was established in 1942.
 It is entirely state-owned.
 Its roles includes the formulation of monetary policy and the promotion of monetary stability.
 Since 2000, the bank has operated a fairly flexible - and successful - inflation targeting strategy and the current target is for inflation to remain within a band of 1% and 3%.
 It also acts as lender of last resort for the country's commercial banking sector.

 In May 2020, the Bank of Thailand responded to the coronavirus pandemic by cutting interest rates to a record low of 0.5%.
 The economy contracted by 6.1% during the year, with the important tourist sector being particularly hard hit.
-Until April 2021, there had been relatively few cases on the virus in Thailand itself, but in common with a number of other Asian countries, the situation has deteriorated in recent months and only modest growth can be expected this year.
+Until April 2021, there had been relatively few cases on the virus in Thailand itself, but in common with a number of other Asian countries, the situation then deteriorated.